Instructions for authors

 Paper language and translations:

-• the abstract and keywords will be translated into English
+• the abstract and keywords are always in English

-• the texts for the images will be translated into the same language as the summary
+• the figures descriptions must be translated to the same language as the summary

-• in case of a paper in a world language, it is possible to publish a summary in addition to the Slovak language, also in the author’s national language
+• in the case of papers in English or German, it is possible, after agreement with the editorial office, to publish the summary in addition to Slovak or Czech, also in another national language of the author

 Print: